 Focus on performance to get content to the user quicker

-I’ve always been a developer who’s focused on performance.
-It’s something I think is a fundamental part of a successful digital product for the majority of websites.
-It’s one of the reasons I choose Perch CMS to power most of our websites that are content managed, and why I choose to go as lightweight as possible with starter frameworks.
+I have always been a developer who centres performance.
+It is something I believe plays a fundamental part in the success of digital products.
+This is one of the main reasons that I choose Perch CMS to power most of the content managed websites I provide.
+I am persuaded by the option to go as lightweight as possible with starter frameworks.

-I wanted a framework that suited around my needs, my coding style and was easy to build a site from.
-I wanted to make sure the framework only had the key basics that every website is made up from, including:
+I wanted a framework that suited my coding style and provided a foundation that was easy to build upon.
+I only wanted the framework to have the key basics of the structure of a website:

 - A responsive grid